thatstoasty/prism/README.md

 - Tree traversal improvements.
 - `Arc[Command]` being passed to validators and command functions is marked as inout because the compiler complains about forming a reference to a borrowed register value.
 This is a temporary fix, I will try to get it back to a borrowed reference.
 - For now, help functions and arg validators will need to be set after the command is constructed.
-This is to help reduce cyclical dependencies, but I will work on a way to set these values in the constructor as the type system matures.
+This is to help reduce cyclical dependencies, but I will work on a way to set these values in the constructor as the type system matures (or my skill issue is resolved).

 ### Bugs